AryaDK153/eshop/README.md

   > cleaned up some redundancy for redirect. created a new static final variable.
 3. remove public modifiers from tests
   > switched tests' modifiers to default (package-private) instead of public.

+## Module 3
+### S.O.L.I.D Principle
+Applied in this project:
+1. SRP - productController.java
+  > Before applying, the productController.java was used as the controller for both product related pages and car related pages.
+During this tutorial I decided to separate them into 2 classes.
+As SRP requires us to implement, a class should have only one responsibility or encapsulate only one aspect of the software's functionality.
+Though the functionality seemed similar between both controllers, the classes they work with differs.
+It would be better to have them grouped accordingly.
+2. OCP
+  >
+3. LSP
+  >
+4. ISP
+  >
+5. DIP
+  >